kimael-code/roble-vue-tailwind/README.md

 ## Users

-Default users are created depending on the value of the `APP_ENV` variable:
+Default users are created depending on the value of the `APP_ENV` variable.

-- for local environment only:
+- For local environment only:
   - `root.dev`:
     - password `12345678`
     - role `Superuser`